microsoft/FeatureManagement-Dotnet/README.md

 }
 ```

 In the above example, the feature will be enabled for users named `Jeff` and `Alicia`.
 It will also be enabled for users in the group named `Ring0`.
-However, if the user is named `Mark`, the feature will be disabled, regardless if they are in the group `Ring0` or not.
+However, if the user is named `Mark`, the feature will be disabled, regardless of if they are in the group `Ring0` or not.
 Exclusions take priority over the rest of the targeting filter.

 ## Caching